To be eligible for membership in the International Council of Ophthalmology, organizations must:

-The ICO expects all Members to:
+The ICO expects all Member Societies to:

 - Provide input into ICO policies, programs, and initiatives.

-- Name an official Representative (preferably an officer who will have some continuity) to participate the ICO General Assembly at the World Ophthalmology Congress® every two years.
+- Name an official Representative (preferably an officer who will have some continuity) to participate in the ICO General Assembly at the World Ophthalmology Congress® every two years.

 - Pay annual dues based on number of members and your country’s World Bank ranking. (hyperlink to dues page)